Kyle Isbel Player Props: Royals vs. Tigers

 Kyle Isbel At The Plate

-- Isbel is batting .197 with 10 doubles, a triple, two home runs and seven walks.
+- Isbel has 11 doubles, a triple, two home runs and seven walks while batting .199.

-- In 41 games played this season, he has homered in just two of them.
+- In 42 games played this year, he has hit a homer in just two of them.

-- In 10 games this season, Isbel has picked up an RBI, with more than one RBI once.
+- Isbel has driven in a run in 11 games this season (26.2%), including one multiple-RBI game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.